WordPress vs Google Sites: Which is Better for You?

 i) WordPress

-WordPress is more complex compared to Google Sites.
+WordPress is more complex than Google Sites.
 Firstly, it’s open-source software, requiring a download and installation.
 This may take some time.

 Considering WordPress as a straightforward web design platform is challenging due to the time and effort investment required, especially for those without a prior web design background.
 However, grasping the basics doesn’t take much time, though delving into details is necessary for creating feature-rich projects.